Royal Lao Army: The Laotian National Army 1946–1955

 The process of formation of the new Laotian army started on March 23, 1950, when its first regular units were raised, consisting of 17 Laotian Infantry Companies (Compagnies d'Infanterie Laotiènne – CIL), subsequently grouped into two Laotian Infantry Battalions (Bataillons d'Infanterie Laotiènne – BIL) officered by the French.
 The 1er BIL was created in Vientiane on July 1950, followed by the 2e BIL in Pakse on October that year.
 By April 1951, out of a planned strength of 4,000 men, the ANL had only 1,728 troops but nevertheless continued its expansion with the creation on August 22, 1951, of the 3e BIL and 4e BIL by bringing together several CILs.
 On October 1951, an airborne unit, the 1st Laotian Parachute Battalion (1er Bataillon de Parachutistes Laotiens – 1er BPL), began to be formed and trained by the French.
 The ANL ended the year with a strength of 5,091 officers and enlisted men, though it was plagued by lack of Laotian leadership, and its weaponry was a hodgepodge.
-To alleviate this problem, the French began training Laotian officers and non-commissioned officers – in 1949 the first group of four Laotian officer student candidates (Aspirants) had been sent to the French-run Khmer Military Academy (École Militaire Khmère) in Phnom Penh, Cambodia to attend the officer course – even as they continued to lead and train the new army.
-On January 1, 1953, the ANL had 13,420 officers and enlisted men and on July 1, 1954, the 1er, 2e, 4e, 5e, 7e and 8e BCLs became the 12e, 9e, 10e, 7e and 8e Laotian Infantry Battalions; these were subsequently integrated with the FTL irregulars on July 16 into the new Laotian army, whose strength rose to 25,000 men.
+To alleviate the leadership problem, the French began training Laotian officers and non-commissioned officers – in 1949 the first group of four Laotian officer student candidates (Aspirants) had been sent to the French-run Khmer Military Academy (École Militaire Khmère) in Phnom Penh, Cambodia to attend the three-year officer course – even as they continued to lead and train the new army.
+The expansion of the ANL accelerated throughout 1952, reaching by January 1, 1953, a strength of 13,420 officers and enlisted men, and on July 1, 1954, the 1er, 2e, 4e, 5e, 7e and 8e BCLs became the 12e, 9e, 10e, 7e and 8e Laotian Infantry Battalions; these were subsequently integrated with the FTL irregulars on July 16 into the new Laotian army, whose strength rose to 23,000–25,000 men.